 History of Ponzi Schemes

 The scheme is named after a man called Charles Ponzi, an Italian who committed the fraud a century ago.
 He promised to pay investors a 50% profit within 45 days or 100% profit in 90 days.
-He claimed that he was able to raise the profits by acquiring Postal Reply Coupons from countries where it was cheaper and sell these coupons in countries where they were being sold at a higher.
+He claimed that he was able to raise the profits by acquiring Postal Reply Coupons from countries where it was cheaper and sell these coupons in countries where they were being sold at a higher price.

 However, using arbitrage could never generate such magnitude of profits in order to generate 100% returns in 90 days.
 The investors, however, did receive their returns initially but what Ponzi did here was just take investments that were coming in from newer investors and pay off the older investors.